 19:30 hrs On board Dinner

 In the heart of the Thar Desert lies Jaisalmer – the “golden city”.
-Its landmark is the medieval fort made of yellow sandstone that raises itself majestically out of the glittering desert sand.
+Its landmark is the medieval fort made of yellow sandstone which rises majestically out of the glittering desert sand.
 The beginnings of the city date back to the Bhatti-king Rawal Jaisal, who established Jaisalmer in 1156.
-Jaisalmer fort, with 5000 inhabitants, is the only living fort of the world.
-This kept the city safe within the fort walls and resisted all attacks during the past centuries.
-The houses out of the 12th through 15th centuries are decorated with fine carvings and are maintained so well, that it gives the impression of a gigantic museum.
+Jaisalmer fort, with 5000 inhabitants, is the only living fort in the world and has kept the city safe within the fort walls and resisted all attacks during the past centuries.
+The houses built between the 12th and 15th centuries are decorated with fine carvings and are maintained so well, that it gives the impression of a gigantic museum.
 A breathtaking drama offers itself at sunset.
-If the night sinks itself over the desert, the sky inflames in a red golden glow.
+If the night sinks itself over the desert, the sky inflames in a red-golden glow.